How to Access Safe Mode If Windows Won’t Start Correctly or Fully Load

 Many times, you will find that you need to boot your computer into Safe Mode to perform the steps to fix your Windows problems.
 But if Windows won’t start correctly or fully load, then getting into Safe Mode can be difficult since the methods used to get into Safe Mode are usually done while logged into Windows itself.
 So, if you are having an issue such as a black screen when logging in because of a faulty video card driver and need to remove it, this won’t be possible when booted normally.

 Fortunately, there is a command you can use to force Windows into Safe Mode on the next reboot so you can perform the steps required to get your computer up and running again.
+This bypasses the standard boot sequence and locks the system into a diagnostic state.

-To do this, you will need to boot your computer with your Windows installation media/flash drive as if you were going to install Windows itself, even though you are not.
-Once you are on the Windows setup screen, you will choose your language and keyboard settings and then when you get to the main setup screen, you will choose the Repair my PC option rather than the Install Windows 11 option.
+Once you are on the Windows setup screen, you will choose your language and keyboard settings.
+When you get to the main setup screen, you will choose the Repair my PC option rather than the Install Windows 11 option.
+This link is usually located in the bottom left corner of the window.

 Windows installation screen